mikemaccana/python-docx/README.markdown

 - Just [download python docx](http://github.com/mikemaccana/python-docx/tarball/master).
 - Use **easy_install** to fetch the **lxml** and **PIL** modules
+- Run

+    example-makedocument.py

-- Run **example-makedocument.py** which creates and modifies a sample docx document.
+to creates and modifies a sample docx document.
-- Run **example-extracttext.py 'Some word file.docx' 'new file.txt'** to extract the text content from a document.

 Congratulations, you just made a Word document!

-If you just want to extract the text from a Word file, check out **example-extracttext.py**
+If you just want to extract the text from a Word file, run:

+    example-extracttext.py 'Some word file.docx' 'new file.txt'

 ### Ideas & To Do List

+- Further improvements to image handling
 - Document health checks
 - Egg
 - Markdown conversion support

-### Authors & Contact
+### We love forks & changes!

+Check out the [HACKING](HACKING.markdown) to add your own changes!

-If you have idea, or would like to add functionality contact the Python docx mailing list at <python.docx@librelist.com>
+The Python docx mailing list at <python.docx@librelist.com>, and is low-traffic.

 - Mike MacCana - main developer
 - Marcin Wielgoszewski - support for breaks & document narrators in paragraphs